AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/battery.md

 :::

 On Android devices running OS 7 and earlier, built-in statistics often attributed high data and/or battery usage to AdGuard.
-This was because AdGuard accounted for all the traffic it filtered from different apps.
-As a result, AdGuard's portion of total data usage and battery consumption was overstated, while that of other apps was understated.
+This was because AdGuard counted all the traffic it filtered from various apps.
+As a result, AdGuard's share of total data and battery usage was overstated, while other apps were understated.

 However, with the OS 8, this scenario has improved.
 Now, the data reflected in Android's built-in statistics for data usage aligns closely with reality, though there are minor discrepancies in battery usage data.